 - Choose Main Tab from the Customize the Ribbon menu.

-- Now, you’ll be able to see an additional Developer Tab on the ribbon.
+- Now, you’ll see an additional Developer Tab on the ribbon.

-- Open the Developer tab and place the cursor on the list item where you want the checkbox to be inserted.
+- Open the Developer tab and place the cursor on the list item where you want the checkbox inserted.

 Also Read: How To Change The Name Of A Facebook Group